mri2410/HomeGuard/VisitorMessageBox/README.md

 To install Qt in Ubuntu, run the command:
 $ sudo apt-get install build-essentials cmake qt4-qmake qt4-dev-tools

-Optional: an Qt IDE, qtcreator can be installed by running command,
+Optional: a Qt IDE, qtcreator can be installed by running command,
 $ sudo apt-get install qtcreator

 To compile the program, cd into the directory and,